Getting a Mortgage On Your

 Private Mortgage Insurance (PMI)

 Private mortgage insurance, or PMI, is an insurance policy that protects the bank or loan company from the losses they would incur if you were to default on your mortgage payments.
-The lower your credit and down payment are, the more likely you will be to pay for this type of insurance.
+The lower your credit and down payment, the more likely you will be to pay for this type of insurance.

 A measurement of land, prepared by a registered land surveyor, showing the location of the land with reference to know points, its dimensions, and the location and dimensions of any buildings.